stevecj/pyurll/README.md

 The Query Part is the portion of the full path that starts with a "?" and includes all of the remaining characters in the full path part.

-The Query is the portion of the query part following the initial "?".
+The Query is the portion of the query part after (not including) the "?".